yougnoli/secure-onprem-api-dab-keycloak-sqlserver/README.md

 ### 2. Generate SSL Certificates

-If you want to regenerate your self-signed certificate, use:
+To generate your self-signed certificate, use:

 ```bash
 cd openssl/